-How to dry clean and storage a hat?
+How to dry clean and store a hat?

 Whether you have just bought your very first éN Hat or have a closet full of fedoras, it is essential to take care of your hat properly – in that way you can prolong hat life and keep it as fresh as the day you bought it.
 When it comes to cleaning and storing a hat, there are a few important things to consider.

 Our hats are handcrafted using only the finest premium natural materials: wool, wood and cotton fiber, agave, wheat and Carludovica palmata.

 As a natural material, wool is water repellent – therefore gentle brushing is enough.
 Regular brushing will prolong hat life.
 Best brush for wool felt hat is made of horsehair bristles.
 Brush your hat with gently counter-clockwise motions to maintain the material's integrity while removing dirt.